Royce Lewis Preview, Player Props: Twins vs. Rangers

-After going 0-for-4 in his most recent game, Royce Lewis and the Minnesota Twins take on the Texas Rangers (who will start Jordan Montgomery) at 2:10 PM ET on Sunday.
+The Minnesota Twins, including Royce Lewis (.250 batting average in his past 10 games), battle starter Max Scherzer and the Texas Rangers at Globe Life Field, Friday at 8:05 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the Rangers.
+In his last game he had a hitless showing (0-for-4) against the Guardians.

 Royce Lewis Game Info & Props vs. the Rangers